-Whether you’re looking for an appetizer, snack, or lunch, this dairy and refined-sugar free Pumpkin Spice Fruit Dip is a delicious treat!
+Whether you’re looking for an appetizer, snack, or lunch, this dairy and refined-sugar free pumpkin spice fruit dip is a delicious treat!
+It’s super easy to whip up, tastes great with a spoon or fruit, and best of all – it’s healthy!

 Foodie confession time.

-Appetizers are my downfall.
+I seem to make a lot of confessions on this blog.
+At least food confessions.
+So why should this post be any different?
+Confession for this post = appetizers are my downfall.
 Well, one of my downfalls.
-The other one is chocolate.
+If you know of my other confessions, you’d know my other downfall is chocolate.
 Or brownies… or ice cream… 😉 But seriously, when it comes to big family get-togethers during the holidays, I’m fine with skipping the main dish and filling up on appetizers and dessert.

-This pumpkin spice fruit dip made its way onto our lunch table with apple slices and crackers and we devoured it happily.
+This deliciously paleo pumpkin spice fruit dip made its way onto our lunch table with apple slices and crackers the other day, and we devoured it happily.
 I was a little worried that my husband wouldn’t enjoy it, since he’s not the biggest on pumpkin, but after one bite he announced: “This is fabulous!”

-Of course, you don’t need fruits or crackers to enjoy this delicious little dip – a spoon will do just as nicely. 😉
+Of course, you don’t need fruits or crackers to enjoy this delicious little dip – a spoon will do just as nicely.
+Not that I would know… I absolutely never hide in the kitchen and eat dip with a spoon at nap time… never.

 In the recipe card I’ve linked to some of the products from my affiliate partners that I like to use.
 Purchasing through these links won’t cost you anything extra.
 Thanks!